DreamOfTheRedChamber/think-bigger/README.md

 * What are the primary goals for my position and how will I be evaluated
 * Who else will be on my team and who outside of my team will I work with frequently
 * Ask about the next steps in the process and whether you can provide more information
+* Where do you see this company in 3 years or 5 years
+* What growth opportunities are available for a person starting in this position?
+Could you give me an example?
+* What is the most important thing I can do to help your company during the first 60 to 90 days of employment?

 ### Stories about technical experience<a id="stories-about-technical-experience"></a>
 * a story for each bullet point on resume